DataSF/housing-data-hub/data-browser/_posts/rent-control/2014-01-03-eviction-notices-by-fault-percent.md

 source: San Francisco Rent Board
 portalID: "5cei-gny5"
 published: false
+groups:
+  - Fault Eviction Notices
-groups: "Fault Eviction Notices,No Fault Eviction Notices"
+  - No Fault Eviction Notices
 type: bar
 scale: "5"
 colors: Blues
-"axis-type": ""
+"axisType": ""
-"y-format": "%"
+"yFormat": "%"
 notes: In certain cases, landlords may have checked multiple grounds that indicated both fault and no fault.
 In these limited cases, the no fault category is assumed.
 ---